 The NRAT provide 24/7 operational cover with immediate access to capability specific expertise and advice through the team’s capability officers.
 A designated NRAT Duty Officer will work closely with NRFC in mobilising and coordinating national resilience assets.
 They will also monitor broader asset availability and other information that may affect an ongoing incident and will do so in collaboration with the NSAT.

 The NRAT Duty Officer may support any elements of NCAF with the provision of expert advice on national resilience capabilities.
 NRAT officers may be required to support any/all of the functions listed, as well as being mobilised to the scene of operations to assist and support the management of nationally mobilised resources.
-The NR Duty Officer will also provide timely situational awareness and incident information when requested, to the HO Fire Duty Officer and Chair of the NFCC and/or NSAT.
+The NRAT Duty Officer will also provide timely situational awareness and incident information when requested, to the HO Fire Duty Officer and Chair of the NFCC and/or NSAT.

 Home Office Fire Duty Officer